fan4tix/IV-25-VFD-Display/README.md

 * 5V and 3,3V Rails
 * USB-UART
 * Communication with Display Modules
+* MOSFET for switching cathode voltage

 Untested:
-* MOSFET for switching cathode voltage
 * Buttons
-* Maximum number of Display Modules that can be connected to the Controller without frying any traces

 The Controller Board is basically a NodeMCU-Board with USB-C and some other features needed for interfacing with the Display Modules.

 ### Power Supply
 It has a 12V power jack and screw terminal  protected by a fuse for supplying power to it.
 There is a 5V and a 3,3V regulator on the board that supplies the ESP8266 and the Logic of the display modules.
 For supplying power for the cathodes (2.4V) and anodes (25-30V) of the display modules, screw terminals can be used to connect step-up / step-down modules.
 This method was chosen over onboard step-up / step-down converters to be able to easily change the specs of the dc/dc converters as the power requirements can vary quite a bit depending on the number of connected display modules.

-The peak anode and cathode current the board can handle is to be determined.
+After some testing it seems like revision 1.0 of the PCB can handle about 6 modules before the current of the cathode gets too high.
+I'll try to increase the trace width and switch the cathode connector from a 2,54mm header to a screw terminal for the next revision to support up to 9 modules.

 ### Display Module Interface